Bachelor of Social Science

-The academic undergraduate degree of Bachelor of Social Science (BSS, B.Soc.Sc., or B.Soc.Sci.) requires three to four years of study in the social sciences at an institution of higher education, primarily found in the Commonwealth of Nations.
+The Bachelor of Social Science (BSocSc or BSocSci) is an undergraduate degree.
+It typically requires three to four years of study in the social sciences at an institution of higher education, primarily found in the Commonwealth of Nations.

 It can be distinguished from other standard undergraduate degrees as the Bachelor of Social Science is only focused on theory, social statistics, quantitative and qualitative social research, the philosophy of social science and the scientific method.